top of page

 Solids vs. Patch Coats:

 We define our dogs are "solids" or "patch coats".
 Many registries refer to patch coats as "partis".
 A patch coat has white legs with white on the belly and typically up the chest.
-Essentially, if you flipped the dog belly up, you'd see almost all white.
+Essentially, if you turned the dog belly up, you'd see almost all white.
 The patch coat will also have some white over his back.
 It may be a tiny bit or it may be a lot... it all depends on the dog.
 A solid has the color of their coat extending down their legs.
 They may have white socks but those socks only extend part way up the leg.
 The back of the dog is solid in color.

 Tricolors: